Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the

 ELISE SHIBLES is a Partner, Advisory Committee with Sandler, Travis & Rosenberg, P.A., resident in the San Francisco office.
 She leads the firm’s Textiles and Apparel Practice as well as its Forced Labor Practice.
 She advises and counsels clients on trade agreement and preference program requirements for a variety of different types of goods under U.S. and non-U.S. trade programs including USMCA, QIZ, ASEAN-China and EU-Vietnam, among others.
 She also has extensive expertise in all aspects of textile and apparel trade and policy including classification, origin, marking, Section 301 tariff mitigation, drafting and reviewing proposed legislation, and strategy for trade negotiations.

-William Maloney is a Member of Sandler, Travis & Rosenberg, P.A., resident in the New York office.
-His practice is focused on all aspects of customs and international trade law, including tariff classification, duty rates, valuation, penalties, U.S. Customs audits, seizures and detentions, country of origin criteria and labeling and invoice requirements.
+William Maloney is a Member of Sandler, Travis & Rosenberg, P.A.
+His practice is focused on all aspects of customs and international trade law, including tariff classification, duty rates, valuation, penalties, U.S. Customs audits, seizures and detentions, country of origin criteria, product labeling and invoice requirements.